Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | You gain a Dream pool with a maximum of 5 points.
 As long as you have at least 1 Dream, you radiate an aura which increases your Charm by 0.5 per rank in Reverie.
 This aura is imperceptible to others unless they possess a Dream pool.

     | **Encore**
-    | When performing in front of a live audience, you gain Dreams equal to your successes.
+    | When performing in front of a live audience of at least one, you gain Dreams equal to your successes.
 The same audience will not offer any Dreams more than once per rest.
     | You also gain 1 Dream any time you disable a target's abilities, such as through immobilizing, stunning, or silencing.

   .. tab-item:: Rank 2